Quantum asymptotic spectra of graphs and non-commutative graphs, and quantum Shannon capacities: Introduction

 \subsubsection{Organization of this paper}

-In Section~\ref{sec: preliminaries} we cover the basic definitions of graph theory; the definition of the Lovász theta function, the fractional Haemers bounds, the projective rank and the fractional clique cover number; the theory of asymptotic spectra of Strassen; the known properties of the asymptotic spectrum of graphs; the definition of the quantum homomorphism; the definition of the entanglement-assisted homomorphism of graphs; and the definition of the (entanglement-assisted) Shannon capacity of non-commutative graphs.
-In Section~\ref{sec: dual characterization graphs} we study the quantum Shannon capacity and the entanglement-assisted Shannon capacity via the corresponding asymptotic spectra.
+In Section~\ref{sec: preliminaries} we cover \begin{itemize} \item the basic definitions of graph theory, the Lov{\'a}sz theta function, the fractional Haemers bounds, the projective rank and the fractional clique cover number \item the theory of asymptotic spectra of Strassen and its application to graphs \item the definition and properties of the quantum variants of graph homomorphisms \item the definition and properties of non-commutative graphs and their homomorphisms. \end{itemize} In Section~\ref{sec: dual characterization graphs} we study the quantum Shannon capacity and the entanglement-assisted Shannon capacity via the corresponding asymptotic spectra.
 In Section~\ref{sec: dual characterization nc graphs} we study the entanglement-assisted Shannon capacity of non-commutative graphs via the corresponding asymptotic spectrum.